Davy Crockett timeline from 1786 to 1836 and beyond

 But ultimately the fort cannot resist the numerically superior force.
 Santa Anna orders a large scale siege which results in 400-600 Mexican casualties.
-No Texans are taken prisoner including David Crockett.
+No Texans are taken prisoner including Davy Crockett.

 The Texans’ bodies are all burned.
 Soon after Santa Anna marches his army north toward Sam Houston who now became the sole commander of the remaining Texan forces.
 Up until this time, the Texans had won no large scale victories.
 Santa Anna had good reason to have confidence that he would be able to drive the remaining revolutionaries out of Mexico.

 Chapter 9 - San Jacinto

 Sam Houston who had been criticized for not reinforcing the Alamo and resisting a direct battle with Santa Anna struggles to control his army of volunteers.

 Houston retreats with his army toward the US border perhaps intending to provoke a war between the US and Mexico.